[Updated on 7/20/21] Vogel State Park is nestled in the Blue Ridge Mountains, in the heart of the Chattahoochee National Forest.

 READ MORE: The Best Things to Do in Blue Ridge, GA

 There are plenty of fantastic fishing spots in Vogel park to keep avid anglers occupied.
-The spring-fed lake is well-stocked with Trout, and is also home to Largemouth Bass, Brim, and Catfish.
+The spring-fed lake is well-stocked with Trout, and is also home to Largemouth Bass, Bream, and Catfish.

 The grass banks near the dam, a small jetty, and many low points of the Lake Trahlyta hiking trail offer great casting places, with striking mountain backdrops.

 The south side of the lake– with its low, wooded banks– offers challenging prospects for more experienced fishermen.